1. Run this once in terminal with your API key npx -y engram-tools@latest --setup engram_... # 2. Restart Claude, Codex, Cursor, Gemini or Antigravity, Windsurf, or VS Code # 3. Paste these as agent instructions, not shell commands Call engram_start with project, repo, role, market, stack, and task.

 This is your memory API.

-Engram gives you persistent memory via 4 MCP tools.
-Store what you learn, recall what your team knows, report what worked.
+Engram gives you persistent memory via 11 MCP tools.
+Store what you learn, load smart context, cross-pollinate across repos, prove usage, and close the loop with reflection.

 Setup for your tool